cdeanj/amrplusplus/docs/configuration.md

 Customize Command-line Options
 ------------------------------

-The params section allows you to set the different commmandl-ine options that can be used within the pipeline.
+The params section allows you to set the different commmand-line options that can be used within the pipeline.
 Here, you can specify input/output options, trimming options, and algorithm options.

-If you intend to run multiple samples in parallel, you must specify a glob pattern for your sequence data as shown in the **reads** parameter.
+If you intend to run multiple samples in parallel, you must specify a glob pattern for your sequence data as shown for the **reads** parameter.
 For more information on globs, please see this related [article](https://en.wikipedia.org/wiki/Glob_(programming)).

 ```bash
 params {